Index

 2 - What are operators

-Now that we've seen what variables are, let's move on to another crucial topic: operators.
+Now that we have seen what variables are, let's move to another vital topic: operators.
 Operators allow us to perform both mathematical and logical operations.

-C# has a wide variety of operators, as you'll see below.
+C# has a wide variety of operators as we are about to see.

 2.1 - Arithmetic operators

-These are the operators that allow us to perform actions, usually mathematical:
+These are operators that allow us to perform actions, usually mathematical:

 Operator | Description | Example |